AmateurAcademic/Re_cruiter/README.md

 *Find AI jobs with the help of AI!*

 Re:cruiter is a prototyped end-to-end NLP recipe to automatically find job offers in your email, analyze and label them, and even reply back.
+[Check out Re:cruiter in action](https://www.linkedin.com/pulse/using-ai-analyze-job-recruitment-industry-bartmoss-st-clair/).

 ## Setup
 With pip, setup your virtual environment and run `pip install -r requirements.txt`,